Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/03-DataAndMethods.md

 TODO: get specs of the servers

-The \cite{OhioSupercomputerCenter1987} provides no super user access, necessary to install the NES emulator, FCEUX, used in the Mario experiment.
+The \cite{OhioSupercomputerCenter1987} provides no super user access, necessary to install the \ac{NES} emulator, FCEUX, used in the Mario experiment.
 We instead run this experiment locally on a workstation with a 4.2GHz Intel Core i5, nVidia GTX1070, and 32GB of 3200MHz RAM.
 Unlike the Atari emulator, which is written in Python, FCEUX is a standalone application that supports plugins